dideler/tools/README.md

 these projects are not available pre-packaged via a package manager or the available versions are outdated.

-Commits such as "Update <project-name> submodule" are personal reminders for when I last updated *and* built the project.
+Commits like `Update <project> submodule` are personal reminders for when I last updated *and* built the project.

 ---